erl-j/21GO-client/README.md

 -My profile : 0%

--Create/edit superorder: Not yet linked anywhere but accessible at <baserUrl>/setSuperOrder 95%
+-Set (Create/edit) superorder: Not yet linked anywhere but accessible at <baserUrl>/setSuperOrder 95%

--Create/edit order:  Some infrastructure and presentation in place 50%
+-Set (Create/edit) order:  Some infrastructure and presentation in place 50%

 ## What we plan to do